 I Moved to Canada - Now What?

 On July 2025, I accepted a job offer in Canada, and on the 23rd of August 2025, I landed in Canada.
-Despite the mixed opinions surrounding Canadian immigration (and many other country), and my hawkishness against leaving South Africa, I came to a decision to try out a move to Canada.
-I was not "hypnotized" into the glossy and beautiful image that TikTok and Instagram content creators present of emigration (how I am living on some coastline city earning $500K+ a year).
-In this post, I want to cover my reasons for emigrating from South Africa, life in Canada so far, and provide some useful tips and pointers for anyone else looking to make similar decisions.
-My intent is not to repeat the vast body of immigration-related knowledge, nor to make you pay for information that shouldn't come with a charge (lots of people want to make a quick buck in the 'Great Migration Slush Fund').
+Despite the mixed opinions surrounding Canadian immigration, and my hawkishness against leaving South Africa, I came to a decision to try out a move to Canada.
+I was not "hypnotized" into the glossy and beautiful image that TikTok and Instagram content creators paint of the expat life.
+In this post, I want to speak of my reasons for leaving South Africa, life in Canada so far, and provide practical tips and considerations for anyone wondering.
+My intent is not to regurgitate the vast body of immigration-related knowledge, nor to persuade you into staying put or consider a move.

 The Precursor to Emigration

-In the last 1 and a half years, the idea of applying for the expat experience began percolating in my world.
-"Do you really want to upend your life this?", "Do you understand the gravity of making such a decision?", "The global economy is being held together with bobby pins and prayers, are you sure about this?" and "Okuhle... gurl, make up your mind!
+Over the last year and half, the idea of applying for the expat experience began percolating.
+"Do you really want to upend your life this?", "Do you understand the gravity of making such a decision?", "The global economy is being held together with bobby pins and prayers, are you sure about this?" and "Okuhle... honey, make up your mind!
 You are not going to be young forever, and you have BEEEEEN dragging your feet on this matter for 84 years now!" – these were some of the thoughts firing in my mind from time-to-time.
-After much thought, and having invoked the notwithstanding clause in my life (this is a Canadian reference), I threw down the gauntlet and began the job search process.
+After much thought, and having invoked the notwithstanding clause on my life (this is a Canadian reference), I threw down the gauntlet and started turning the wheels of emigration.
 I got a job offer in July 2025 and left South Africa on the 22nd August 2025.
 In the words of Whitney Houston, I do have the receipts to substantiate my claims, don't make me pull 'em up! (source to famous clip)

 Why Canada?